lemonmade/quilt/documentation/features/builds/apps/browser.md

 ### Replacing the default entrypoint

 The default entrypoint is quite simple, and there are many common cases where you may want to customize it.
 For example, you might want to initialize an error reporting library as early as possible, or you might want to start some workers as your React application boots.
-You can customize the entry by passing the `browser` option to the `quiltWebApp` plugin in your app’s `sewing-kit.config.ts`.
+You can customize the entry by passing the `browser` option to the `quiltWebApp` plugin in your app’s `quilt.project.ts`.
 The `browser` option lets you specify two modules (files) that customize the default browser entrypoint:

 - `initializeModule`, which will be imported before anything else in the browser entry.
 Use this for code that must run as early as possible.
 - `entryModule`, which will be imported after the Quilt runtime has been installed, and will be used in place of the default rendering content.
 Use this if you want to completely replace the rendering code in the default browser entrypoint.